-A "nursing facility" is an institution or a distinct part of an institution, other than an intermediate care facility for individuals with intellectual disabilities, that is certified by Medicaid to provide nursing facility level of care servcies.
+A "nursing facility" is an institution or a distinct part of an institution (other than an intermediate care facility for individuals with intellectual disabilities) certified by Medicaid to provide nursing facility level of care services.

 Nursing facilities provide daily licensed nursing care, but do not require the degree of medical consultation and support services available in an acute care hospital.
 A nursing facility receiving Medicaid funding must be licensed by the NC Division of Health Service Regulation (DHSR) and comply with state and federal rules and regulations.
 DHSR has published results of recent surveys conducted in Skilled Nursing Facilities within the State of North Carolina.

 - Skilled Nursing Facility Process - Provider Training - Nov.
 3, 2022